viniciusgerevini/godot-aseprite-wizard/README.md

 ### Import overwrite previous files

 Currently, import overwrites previously imported files.
 Any manual modification in the previous resource file will be lost.

-### Metadata cleanup on export

-The options you select in the inspector dock are stored in the scene as metadata.
-As you can select files from anywhere in your system, there is an export plugin to prevent your local path metadata to be shipped with the game.
-In case you suspect this is conflicting with other plugins (or if you think you don't need it) you can disable it at `Project > Project Settings > General > Animation > Storage > Enable Metadata Removal On Export`.

 ## Known Issues